What you should know about the Blue light from your digital devices

 There are some benefits to blue light.
 Have you ever turned the lights on to wake you up when you have an early start?
 This is because blue light boosts alertness and dissipates any residual grogginess.
 Blue light also boosts memory, cognitive function and mood.
 This is why sufferers of Seasonal Affective Disorder (SAD) are encouraged to utilise light therapy during winter months.

-A negative aspect of the blue light from computers and digital devices is that it overwhelms melatonin creation (the hormone that induces your sleep) which can disrupt sleep.
+A not that good aspect of the blue light from computers and digital devices is that it overwhelms melatonin creation (the hormone that induces your sleep) which can disrupt sleep.
 The sun no longer dictates the daily routine and we can stay awake using man made light.
 Social media is highly addictive keeping you glued to your phone scrolling through Instagram, Facebook, SnapChat and Twitter.
 This coupled by reduced melatonin due to harmful blue light means your natural Circadian rhythm (or body clock) may be impaired.

 Remembering to take frequent breaks, preferably every 20 minutes.